wp-plugins/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =
-Fixed a problem with the caching not working properly.
+Made some code adjustments to the Naked_Social_Share_Buttons class so you can fetch the buttons for any post object.